The Spa Village of Lanjarón

 Tuesday - Friday: (Afternoon) 16:00 - 18:00

 - Church of the Incarnation - Built on the site of an old mosque and destroyed by fire during the Moorish revolts, this Mudejar style church sits just at the center of town.
 Its tower and beautiful facade were added in the 19th century.

 Also, of interest are the Ermita San Roque & Ermita de San Isidro which you will also find along the main road.

 ** The Museum of Honey in Lanjarón, and the Ermita de San Roque.

 - The Poet Lorca & The Fountains -

 Spilling from fountains sprinkled throughout town are the pure, therapeutic waters that flow from Lanjarón's hot springs and which are accompanied by the eloquent words of famed Spanish poet Federico García Lorca.

-Lanjarón was a base for Lorca for over 15 years while he explored life in la Alpujarra, until his murder in 1936 during the Spanish Civil War.
-His words, like his memory, remains forever ingrained in this beautiful place...
+Lanjarón was a base for Lorca for over 15 years while he explored life in la Alpujarra until his murder in 1936 during the Spanish Civil War.
+His words, like his memory, remain forever ingrained in this beautiful place...

 - The Water Museum - An interesting museum that allows the visitor to enjoy a unique journey through the history of the water in Lanjarón.